buildspace/buildspace-projects/NFT_Game/en/Section_3/Lesson_3_Setting_Up_Initial_App_State.md

 ### 👁 Showing the SelectCharacter Component.

-We are going to need to go back to the `App.js` file and import our newly created component.
+We are going to need to go back to the `App.jsx` file and import our newly created component.
 Right under where you import your `App.css` file add this line:

 ```javascript
 import SelectCharacter from './Components/SelectCharacter';